Flag This Hub

 ² The SizeUSA national sizing survey was carried out in 2003 by [TC]², a technology firm, and supported by clothing manufacturers, retailers, the U.S Army and Navy, and The U.S Commerce Department (results became available in 2004).
 The survey of over 10,000 subjects consisted of over 240 body measurements using 3D whole body scanners.

 I hope you have found this article helpful and of interest.
-If you have please click on the little box below to vote it up.
+If you have please click on the "thumb's up" icon below to vote it up.

 If you would like to say more, I would love to receive any comments you may have on any of the subjects covered.